christiangda/ansible-playground/README.md

 source venv/bin/activate
 ```

-As I mentioned before you have 4 VMs to play for (centos6, centos7, ubuntu1804, ubuntu1810), so,
+As I mentioned before you have five VMs to play for (centos6, centos7, ubuntu1804, ubuntu1810 and amzn2), so
 you can startup altogether or only one, two or three if you prefer

 If you want to startup only one